 - 1 If you haven't already, set up iCloud, Dropbox, or Google Drive in OS X. - 2 Start Windows (p.
-30). - 3 Do one of the following: - Click the Parallels icon II in the menu bar and choose Configure. - If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure. - 4 Click Options and select Sharing. - 5 Select Share iCloud, Dropbox, and Google Drive.
+31). - 3 Do one of the following: - Click the Parallels icon II in the menu bar and choose Configure. - If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure. - 4 Click Options and select Sharing > Share Mac. - 5 Select Share cloud folders with Windows.